amisai/favoritesTwitter/README.md

 This program retrieve all favorites of your Twitter acount, deleting as favorites and send them to you in an email (as storing them in a local file, just in case).

-I'm adding new functionalities, such as retrieving information also from some Instapaper folders, and auto-sent emails and testing which retrieval options (timing, information combination, ...) fit best with my life...
+I'm adding new functionalities, such as retrieving information also from some Instapaper folders, and auto-sent emails and testing which retrieval options (timing, information combination, ...) fit best with my lifestyle...

 I doubt that, like it is right now, fits to you, but maybe gives you an starting point to get your information in a more comfortable way.